-Reserved Bandwidth: The MTA MUST reserve the Least-Upper-Bound of the codec bandwidth that can be used during the call (possible codecs are determined from codec negotiation procedure defined in Section 4.7 of the NCS specification [11]).
+Reserved Bandwidth: The MTA MUST reserve the Least-Upper-Bound of the codec bandwidth that can be used during the call (possible codecs are determined from codec negotiation procedure defined in the NCS specification [11]).
 Note: If the Reserved bandwidth is greater than the committed bandwidth, then the reserved bandwidth needs to be refreshed using DSC's to the CMTS.

 Committed Bandwidth: The MTA MUST only commit the current codec in use in the upstream direction.
 This allows the extra unused bandwidth (difference between the Reserved and Committed) to be used for best-effort traffic.
-In the downstream direction, the MTA MUST commit the Least-Upper-Bound of the codec bandwidth that can be used during the call (possible codecs are determined from codec negotiation procedure defined in Section 4.7 of the NCS specification [11]).
+In the downstream direction, the MTA MUST commit the Least-Upper-Bound of the codec bandwidth that can be used during the call (possible codecs are determined from codec negotiation procedure defined in the NCS specification [11]).